 Well, the outcome for developing asthma from the 1st attack from this type of parasite, the way the body reacts to the invasion determines how the body’s adaptive immune system is set up for all future attacks.

-This is similar to a vacine needing to be delivered a multiple times for effectiveness.
+This is similar to a vaccine needing to be delivered multiple times for effectiveness.

-Because the defense mechanism is based in the immune system, which works hand in hand with the circulatory system, it affects the whole body, not just 1 or 2 organs.
+Because the defence mechanism is based in the immune system, which works hand in hand with the circulatory system, it affects the whole body, not just 1 or 2 organs.

 Some examples include: